cosmos/ibc/ibc/4_IBC_USECASES.md

 ## Sharding

+IBC can be used to migrate smart contracts & data between blockchains with mutually comprehensible virtual machines & data formats, respectively.

 ### Code migration

-IBC can be used to migrate smart contracts between blockchains with mutually comprehensible virtual machines.
+#### Representations

+Same as "cross-chain contract calls" above, with the additional requirement that all involved code be serializable and mutually comprehensible (executable) by the involved chains.

+#### Implementation

+A routing system on top of core IBC will be required to correctly route cross-chain contract calls between contracts which may frequently switch chains.

+#### Invariants

+Semantics of code preserved, namespacing preserved by some sort of routing system.

+### Data migration

+IBC can be used to implement an arbitrary-depth multi-chain "cache" system where storage cost can be traded for access cost.